 Mozart’s beautiful Spatzenmesse (“Sparrow Mass”), along with contemporary works including Dan Forrest’s “Song of the Earth”, Ola Gjeilo’s “The Ground”, John Rutter’s “Requiem” and “I Will Sing with the Spirit” , Karl Jenkins’ “Better is Peace” (from The Armed Man) and “Ave Verum”, Burton Lane’s “Look to the Rainbow” (from Finian’s Rainbow), as well as Gabriel Faure’s “Cantique de Jean Racine” and a selection of motets and anthems by Anton Bruckner, Christopher Willcock, Dylan Imeneo, and Michael Trotta.

-Join BHC as we perform a selection of choral works from a wide range of styles at this year’s Whitehorse Spring Festival, at 12.45pm on the main stage!
+BHC performed a selection of choral works from a wide range of styles at the Whitehorse Spring Festival, 12.45pm on the main stage!

 Date: Sunday 20 October 2019